Bad course audio makes smart content feel untrustworthy.

 Using tools like the Promosound Group makes using audio in this manner easy to manage.
 Audio is also the quickest way to lose a person's attention; it can also be the most difficult to ignore.
 Typos can be maddening on a slide.
 Yet the echo of a lecture space, inconsistent audio levels, and the sound of a laptop fan can make people spend mental energy on these extraneous noises rather than on the actual idea itself.

-The impact of changing Loudness/Tone between clips on learner's ability to retain information is something Product Teams typically do not consider when developing a course.
+The impact of changing Loudness/Tone between clips on learners' ability to retain information is something Product Teams typically do not consider when developing a course.
 If learners have used their limited amount of focus on adjusting to the varying loudness/tone of the new clip than they have on actually understanding the material, then that new clip will only serve to frustrate them and cause them to lose motivation and possibly even their desire to continue learning.
-Increasingly companies involved in Audio Tech used in/for classrooms have also begun to think less about the positive attributes of the current technology being used and more about the necessity of investing in foundational infrastructure (speech reinforcement and clarity), as indicated in the Classroom Audio Overview Edtechmagazine.
+Increasingly, companies involved in Audio Tech used in/for classrooms have also begun to think less about the positive attributes of the current technology being used and more about the necessity of investing in foundational infrastructure (speech reinforcement and clarity), as indicated in the Classroom Audio Overview.

 Here is an awkward analogy.
 When you have bad audio, there is a sense of unpredictability, uncertainty regarding if you have missed something or perhaps if the term that you just heard was fact of significance to your experience.
-Conversely, good audio creates a sense of security and allows the student to stay focused on your lesson because their attention has been drawn to other distractions distractions.
+Conversely, good audio creates a sense of security and allows the student to stay focused on your lesson because their attention has been drawn to other distractions.

 Voice and clarity earn trust